 I started out as a wood turner in 1997; however after several years I found that the mechanical processes imposed by the lathe restricted my creativity.
 As a result my turnings became more embellished with carvings, to the point now that I have sold my lathe and found my passion in sculpting.

 I enjoy the creative challenge to use the lines in the grain inherent in the natural beauty of the wood to enhance and transform each piece into a unique creation, while at the same time elevating the viewer’s experience by the sensation imbued by the wood when touched.
-My sculptures explore form and shape using the grain to enhance this form.
-As an experienced physiotherapist, I have a unique appreciation of form and movement, which I apply to my contemporary pieces; juggling the balance between the sensitivity of the grain and form so that I capture both emotion and movement in each of my sculptures.
+My sculptures explore form and shape, using the grain to enhance this form.
+As an experienced physiotherapist, I developed a unique appreciation of form and movement, which I can now apply to my contemporary pieces; juggling the balance between the sensitivity of the grain and the form of the sculpture so that I capture both emotion and movement in each of my creations.